Chapter 3.5 – Ports and the Circular Economy

 B. The (re)development and (re)use of port sites

-From a port (re)development perspective, port sites can be labeled with several different field names, depending on the location and current use, including greenfield, brownfield, blackfield, greyfield and bluefield.
+From a port (re)development perspective, port sites can be labeled with several different field names, depending on the location and current use, including greenfield, brownfield, blackfield, greyfield, and bluefield.
+Designating these terms can have regulatory and financial implications in the context of land redevelopment or regeneration.

-Greenfield port development in uncontaminated areas is increasingly under pressure due to a lack of greenfield space, competition by potential alternative uses (nature, agriculture, urban), and the availability of other sites that could be reused.
+Greenfield port development in uncontaminated areas is increasingly under pressure due to a lack of greenfield space, competition from potential alternative uses (nature, agriculture, urban), and the availability of other sites that could be reused.
 Therefore, ports are challenged to consider the redevelopment, regeneration, and reuse of existing port sites.
 However, these sites are often contaminated.
 In the past, landfill sites in ports were very common, functioning as buffers or storage areas for waste.
 While these practices have been replaced by specialized chemical waste treatment facilities, reminders of the old practices can be found in the form of contamination at many port sites.

 Still, the redevelopment of port brownfields produces numerous environmental, social, and economic benefits.
-Today, many of these original port locations have been replaced by newer technology, or have moved to more strategic locations (the so-called port migration).
-In many cases, seaports have grown away from their original locations (see the ‘Anyport’ model), many times leaving behind abandoned sites, buildings, and equipment.
-By cleaning up and returning these lands to use, communities can remove dangerous structures and stop or stabilize contamination near waterways.
-Most seaports were initially developed in or close to an urban core.
-Port redevelopment presents valuable opportunities for urban regeneration in the form of waterfront redevelopment, and it may catalyze revitalization in the broader community.
+Many original port locations have been rendered obsolete by technological advancements or relocated to more strategic locations, a phenomenon known as port migration.
+In many cases, seaports have grown away from their original locations (see the ‘Anyport’ model), often leaving behind abandoned sites, buildings, and equipment.
+By cleaning up and repurposing these sites, hazardous structures can be removed, preventing or mitigating contamination near waterways.
+Most seaports were initially established in or near an urban center.
+Port redevelopment presents valuable opportunities for urban regeneration, particularly through waterfront redevelopment, and may catalyze broader community revitalization.

 Brownfield redevelopment frees space for various uses and creates more available property for sale or lease, providing ports with additional sources of revenue.
 Besides, redevelopment of previously used sites can help alleviate pressure on undeveloped wetlands and coastal areas, thus protecting important coastal habitats.